call-0f-code/COC-API/README.md

 # COC-API

-This repository contains the Express.js API for our Coding Club backends, backed by PostgreSQL (via Prisma) and Supabase storage.
+This repository contains the common Express.js API for the backends of our Coding Club's websites , backed by PostgreSQL (via Prisma) and Supabase storage.
 We’re using **Bun** as our runtime.

 ## 📂 Folder Structure